EMS agencies are at risk.

 A new model for emergency services is needed.

-EMS agencies locally and nationally are at risk of closure due to insufficient revenue and rising costs.
+EMS agencies in Indiana County are at risk of closure due to insufficient revenue and rising costs.

 - Voluntary annual membership subscriptions, which help fund EMS services, are declining